 - Historical / Management > Availability > Interface Group SLA Availability (13 months) - requires a group containing at least one interface, with ifOperStatus polling enabled, and a linked SLA

-The 13 month reports ignore the contents of the NIM Console Time Filter, but this filter may be used to refine the data presented in the availability reports.
-Any custom SLA report, created through the Custom Reporting Console, will make use of their own time-filter, as well as any group, device, interface, or attribute filters that have been specified within the report.
+The 13 month reports ignore the contents of the Console Time Filter, but this filter may be used to refine the data presented in the availability reports.
+Any custom SLA report, created through the Reports panel, will make use of their own time-filter, as well as any group, device, interface, or attribute filters that have been specified within the report.